dfinity/response-verification/examples/http-certification/json-api/README.md

-# HTTP Certified JSON API
+# Serving JSON over HTTP

+## Overview

-This example project demonstrates how to create a very simple HTTP Certified JSON API for managing todo items.
+This guide walks through an example project that demonstrates how to create a canister that can serve certified JSON over HTTP.
+The example project presents a very simple REST API for managing todo items.
 There is no authentication or persistent storage, only the ability to create and list todos.

-This guide is not a canister development guide so it will omit or gloss over concepts that a relatively experienced canister developer will already know.
-Concepts specific to HTTP Certification will be called out here and can help to understand the full code example.
+This is not a beginner's canister development guide so many foundational concepts that a relatively experienced canister developer should already know will be omitted or glossed over.
+Concepts specific to HTTP Certification will be called out here and can help to understand the [full code example](https://github.com/dfinity/response-verification/tree/main/examples/http-certification/json-api).

+## Prerequisites

+It's recommended to check out earlier guides before reading this one.
+The JSON API example in particular will be referenced here so as to not explain similar things again.

+- [x] Complete the "Custom HTTP Canisters" guide.

 ## Lifecycle